pbradleylab/phylogenize/README.md

 phylogenize::install.data.figshare()    # nb: this may take a while to download
 ```

-To avoid causing problems elsewhere in QIIME2, I recommend *not* updating any other packages if prompted.
+To avoid causing problems elsewhere in QIIME2, we recommend *not* updating any other packages if prompted.

 *Note* (updated 8/4/2020): If you get an error message about the package "mnormt" and/or "phylolm" not being available for R 3.5.1, try installing a specific version with the command `remotes::install_version("mnormt", "1.5-5"); remotes::install_version("phylolm", "2.6")`.
 Then retry the above commands starting from the `devtools::install_bitbucket` line.